sanna9/youtube-sk/README.md

   ===================
-  searchbar logic used for optimization: applied debouncing using 200ms, clear the timeout when remove/erase/backspace the searchbar keyword, no API call is made when typing the past keyward (eg. in past i types india n again typing india) no api call will make, as it was cached in redux. when searcing anything on searchbar,it opens in new /result page with new search results,resuign components when i click on outisde of teh searchbar the drop suggestion shoul hide.only shows when i cluck inside the searchbar when i sleect f orm teh suggestion dropdown iyt shoudl refill in teh searchbar and then on hit ythe search it shoudl display results store the search history on search bar when click enter before typing, as soon as typing starts it shows suggestions
+  ## searchbar logic used for optimization:

-  when click on the remove button which is in front of the history it will remove it. add time stamp on the vidoes of search
+  applied debouncing using 200ms, clear the timeout when remove/erase/backspace the searchbar keyword, no API call is made when typing the past keyward (eg. in past i types india n again typing india) no api call will make, as it was cached in redux. when searcing anything on searchbar,it opens in new /result page with new search results,resuign components when i click on outisde of teh searchbar the drop suggestion shoul hide.only shows when i cluck inside the searchbar when i sleect f orm teh suggestio n dropdown iyt shoudl refill in teh searchbar and then on hit ythe search it shoudl display results store the search history on search bar when click enter before typing, as soon as typing starts it shows suggestions when click on the remove button which is in front of the history it will remove it.

-  make suggestion dropdown comooent n use it then,make it optimised
+  make suggestion dropdown component n use it then,make it optimised, add views beside the time upload add time stamp on the vidoes of search(not in api)